 We stayed with a family in Cuba years ago.
 They probably spent about the same amount of time over food, although it was usually chasing up some rumour that someone had a stash of oranges; or sitting for hours picking over rice to take out the unknown mysterious bits, or trying to vary the statutory stew by adding a larger portion of yam in relation to carrot, or whatever was available.

-At the other end of the scale exist places where you can go and spend about the same amount of time eating one meal . . .
+At the other end of the scale exist places where you can spend about the same amount of time eating one meal . . .

 Yesterday I was alerted by Trip advisor that the World's Best Restaurant had been nominated.